-- Transfer immediately to a specialised unit. - Maintain respiratory and circulatory functions - Prior to starting treatment, a blood sample should be taken as soon as possible after overdose in order to measure the plasma concentration of Acetaminophen and tramadol and in order to perform hepatic tests. - Perform hepatic tests at the start (of overdose) and repeat every 24 hours.
+- Transfer immediately to a specialised unit. - Maintain respiratory and circulatory functions. - Prior to starting treatment, a blood sample should be taken as soon as possible after overdose in order to measure the plasma concentration of acetaminophen and tramadol and in order to perform hepatic tests. - Perform hepatic tests at the start (of overdose) and repeat every 24 hours.
 An increase in hepatic enzymes (ASAT, ALAT) is usually observed, which normalizes after one or two weeks. - Empty the stomach by causing the patient to vomit (when the patient is conscious) by irritation or gastric lavage. - Supportive measures such as maintaining the patency of the airway and maintaining cardiovascular function should be instituted; naloxone should be used to reverse respiratory depression; fits can be controlled with diazepam. - Tramadol is minimally eliminated from the serum by haemodialysis or haemofiltration.
-Therefore treatment of acute intoxication with Acetaminophen and Tramadol Hydrochloride Tablets with haemodialysis or haemofiltration alone is not suitable for detoxification.

-Immediate treatment is essential in the management of Acetaminophen overdose.
-Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention and any adult or adolescent who had ingested around 7.5 g or more of Acetaminophen in the preceding 4 hours or any child who has ingested ≥150 mg/kg of Acetaminophen in the preceding 4 hours should undergo gastric lavage.
-Acetaminophen concentrations in blood should be measured later than 4 hours after overdose in order to be able to assess the risk of developing liver damage (via the Acetaminophen overdose nomogram).

-Administration of oral methionine or intravenous N-acetylcysteine (NAC) which may have a beneficial effect up to at least 48 hours after the overdose, may be required.
-Administration of intravenous NAC is most beneficial when initiated within 8 hours of overdose ingestion.
+Therefore treatment of acute intoxication with Tramadol Hydrochloride and Acetaminophen tablets with haemodialysis or haemofiltration alone is not suitable for detoxification. - Immediate treatment is essential in the management of acetaminophen overdose.
+Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention and any adult or adolescent who had ingested around 7.5 g or more of acetaminophen in the preceding 4 hours or any child who has ingested 150 mg/kg of acetaminophen in the preceding 4 hours should undergo gastric lavage.
+Acetaminophen concentrations in blood should be measured later than 4 hours after overdose in order to be able to assess the risk of developing liver damage (via the acetaminophen overdose nomogram).
+Administration of intravenous N-acetylcysteine (NAC) is most beneficial when initiated within 8 hours of overdose ingestion.
 However, NAC should still be given if the time to presentation is greater than 8 hours after overdose and continued for a full course of therapy.
 NAC treatment should be started immediately when massive overdose is suspected.
-General supportive measures must be available.

-Irrespective of the reported quantity of Acetaminophen ingested, the antidote for if possible, within 8 hours following the overdose.
+General supportive measures must be available. - Irrespective of the reported quantity of acetaminophen ingested, the antidote for acetaminophen, NAC, should be administered orally or intravenously, as quickly as possible, if possible, within 8 hours following the overdose.